rjshap/AutoSharesAPI/user-guide/knowledge-base/how-to-guides/trading-accounts/how-to-create-a-new-trading-account.md

 From time to time traders need to create a new trading account to test a new strategy or reset their current trading account.
 A new trading account will have an initial deposit, no orders and no positions, thereby enabling the trader to start anew.

 {% hint style="info" %}
-ETNA Trader enables traders to own several trading accounts.
+AutoShares enables traders to own several trading accounts.
 {% endhint %}

 ### Creating a New Trading Account

-To create a new trading account, navigate to ETNA Trader Web.
+To create a new trading account, navigate to AutoShares Web.
 In the header, expand the drop-down menu containing the list of your trading accounts and click **Edit**.

 ![](../../../../.gitbook/assets/screenshot-2020-01-17-at-17.08.41.png)